 Very often, the first thing we hear when we tell someone that we have a new business idea is: “You should write a business plan!“.
 The very first time we did that, we produced a document of 70+ pages, soon realising that, despite all the time spent writing it and all the research done, it was mostly made up.
-All the figures about revenue and marketing costs were just pure invention.
+All the figures for revenue and marketing costs were just pure invention.
 We had asked some numbers to the member of the team with some expertise in sales, and we put them in the spreadsheet.

-So if a full length business plan is not the right thing to do, how do you assess whether a business idea is a good one and how do you plan for it financially?
+So if a full-length business plan is not the right thing to do, how do you assess whether a business idea is a good one and how do you plan for it financially?

 - STEP 1.
 Start from a Lean Canvas.

-We personally prefer the Lean Canvas from Ash Maurya than Alexander Osterwalder’s business model canvas, because it’s more customer oriented, and forces us to create a connection between the problems we want to solve, the solutions we intend to provide, and the customers that are supposed to have those problems.
+We personally prefer the Lean Canvas from Ash Maurya than Alexander Osterwalder’s business model canvas, because it’s more customer-oriented, and forces us to create a connection between the problems we want to solve, the solutions we intend to provide, and the customers that are supposed to have those problems.

 It only takes a few minutes to compile, and it immediately clarifies ideas and the assumptions around them.

 Read more about how to compile Lean Canvas.

 At this stage, it’s also very helpful to assess the market size.

 - STEP 2.
 Identify assumptions and prioritise which assumptions to test.

 After having compiled a Lean Canvas, we identify how much of what is written there is actually true or not.
 Customers have a problem, and they are mostly with these characteristics: do we have any evidence or are we just assuming?
 Because if we are assuming, we will need to test and validate it.
 At this stage, the best thing to do is to review the lean canvas and to identify assumptions in a group session.
 And it’s better if participants have had previous business or startup experiences.
 They will help not to repeat the errors they have already done.